Wheels Up Announces Completion of New York Stock Exchange Listing Through Business Combination with Aspirational Consumer Lifestyle Corp. | ExBulletin

 Wheels Up, the leading brand in private aviation, is the only company in the industry to offer a complete private aviation solution that includes world-class safety, service and flexibility through on-demand private flights across all areas. cabin categories, membership programs, solutions, aircraft management, entire aircraft sales and commercial travel benefits through a strategic partnership with Delta Air Lines.
 Wheels Up, which was founded and is run by renowned entrepreneur Kenny Dichter, is uniquely positioned to provide its customers and members with access to over 1,500 screened and verified aircraft.

 Thanks to the Wheels Up app, anyone can search, book and fly.
-Wheels Up Connect, Core and Business subscriptions offer upgrades such as flight sharing, hot empty flights, shuttle flights, shared flights, signature Wheels Down events and exclusive member benefits of style brands. preeminent life. with organizations and philanthropic initiatives that affect and matter to the Company and its customers, members, stakeholders, families and friends.
+Wheels Up Connect, Core and Business subscriptions offer upgrades such as flight sharing, hot empty flights, shuttle flights, shared flights, iconic Wheels Down events and exclusive member benefits of style brands. preeminent life.
+The company’s ongoing Wheels Up Cares program aligns with organizations and philanthropic initiatives that affect and matter to the company and its customers, members, stakeholders, families and friends.
 The Wheels Up Cares fleet consists of five custom painted Beechcraft King Air 350i aircraft; each plane serves as a flying symbol for a specific cause.

 About Aspirational Consumer Lifestyle Corp.